-Swiss wines don’t have a strong international reputation because most Swiss wines are kept for internal consumption.
-But more than 200 types of vine are grown in Switzerland and of these no fewer than 40 are ancient, indigenous rarities, which are found barely anywhere else in the world.
+Swiss wines don’t have a strong international reputation because most are for internal consumption.
+But more than 200 types of grapes grow in Switzerland; of these, no fewer than 40 are ancient, indigenous rarities.

-Anyone who wishes to enjoy the range of top Swiss wines cannot avoid visiting Switzerland as only 1–2% of Swiss wines are exported.
-Small Swiss vineyards and steep hillside locations complicate and limit production, therefore, the focus is on quality rather than quantity – a fact born out by a variety of awards.
+Anyone who wishes to enjoy the range of top Swiss wines cannot avoid visiting Switzerland; vineyards here export only 1–2% of Swiss wines.
+Small Swiss vineyards and steep hillside locations limit production; as a result, the focus is on quality rather than quantity.
 Here you can learn about the top Swiss wines you should try and the best Swiss wine regions to visit.

 What better way to complement these Swiss wines than bringing restaurant-quality food into the comfort of your own home?
 HelloFresh provides fresh and innovative recipe boxes direct to your front door.
 Choose from a wide range of colorful meals from Switzerland and beyond that are perfect for taking your meals to the next level.
 Get more from mealtime with HelloFresh